bu-bioinfo/bmsip/_news/bmsip_2023_conclusion.md

 ---
-title: BMSIP 2023 Presents at GSI Research Symposium
+title: BMSIP @ 2023 GSI Research Symposium
 description: Come hear from our interns about some of this year's great projects!
 date: 2023-09-10
 layout: post